Which of the following is an opiate drug that doctors prescribe for the treatment of pain?

 Yes!
 The poppy plant is the source of opium, which is used to make opiate drugs.
 Maybe you didn't know this when you watched it the first time, but in the classic movie The Wizard of Oz, Dorothy arrives at a poppy field on her way to meet the wizard.
 In only a few minutes, both she and Toto need to take a nap.
 Do you know why?

 An industrial plant is a place where people work to produce something.

 True or False: Your body actually produces its own version of opiates.

 True!
 Your body's opiates have lots of functions, including controlling pain and breathing.

 Which of the following is not a region of the brain where opiates act?

-Nope, Opiates act in the Limbic System to produce an increased feeling of pleasure.
+Sorry, opiates act in the limbic system to produce an increased feeling of pleasure.

-Opiates act in the brainstem to slow breathing.
-If someone overdoses on heroin his or her breathing can stop entirely which leads to death.
+Nope, opiates act in the brainstem to slow breathing.
+If someone overdoses on heroin, his or her breathing can stop entirely, which can lead to death.